 In 2013 the DBRB received a strong support at entering the financial markets in the form of the Government’s subsidiary liability on the bonds issued by the Bank.
 In this case within the scope of the bond issue fixed by the Government, the Bank may issue these bonds without fulfillment of certain legal requirements on collateral of these securities.
 A concrete procedure for the implementation of vicarious liability of the Government of the Republic of Belarus against the Development Bank’s liabilities is defined by the Decree of the President of the Republic of Belarus of December 19, 2014 No. 600.

-Given the existence of a vicarious liability of the Government of the Republic of Belarus, the National Bank has adopted specific solutions which refer the bonds of the Development Bank to the most secure financial instruments (similar the Government’s securities) having the following characteristics:
+Given the existence of a subsidiary liability of the Government of the Republic of Belarus, the National Bank has adopted specific solutions which refer the bonds of the Development Bank to the most secure financial instruments (similar to the Government’s securities) having the following characteristics:

-- at the acquisition, the special reserves to cover eventual losses on assets and operations that are not reflected on the balance at the acquisition of the bonds of the Development Bank may not be formed (Resolution of the Board of the National Bank dated March 28, 2013 No. 182);
+at the acquisition, no special reserves to cover eventual losses on assets and operations that are not reflected on the balance at the acquisition of the bonds of the Development Bank are to be formed (Resolution of the Board of the National Bank dated March 28, 2013 No. 182);

 The Development Bank is not provided with the government guarantees, and accounting is run according to the rules established by normative acts of the National Bank for the second-tier banks.

 Pursuant to the Decree of the President of the Republic of Belarus of December 9, 2014 No. 572 the Development Bank manages the funds of a family capital.